SreenathYeragudi/CyberSecurityProjects/Access Control Matrix/ReadMe.md

 #### Test program:

-  'auth AddAccess operation domain_name type_name'
+  auth AddAccess operation domain_name type_name
 ---------------------------------------------------
 ### CanAccess(“operation”, “user”, “object”)
   Test whether a user can perform a specified operation on an object.